fitnr/savi-750/README.md

 ### Assignments
 1. Complete the [SQL and PostGIS in CARTO](http://academy.carto.com/courses/04-sql-postgis.html) course.
-Update your maps (or create a new one) using data joined from two sources
 2. Create a second map, using new data scraped from the web or pulled via an API.
+    * This map should include data pulled from two sources
     * Embed the map in a new HTML document.
     * Include a paragraph discussing any challenges you encountered working with the data and/or creating your map in CARTO.
 3. Weekly critique